PetersOtto/yellow-ygtm/README.md

 ```

 ### Generate Form For »PrivacyPolicy«
-Put it into your Privacy Policy Markdown file.
+Put this code into your Privacy Policy Markdown file.
+You will then receive two buttons to enable or disable cookies.

 ```
 [gtmform]
 ```

 ### CSS
 You can create your own css code.
-The following is a example for the Stockholm Theme (Standard Yellow Theme).
+The following is a example for the Stockholm theme (Standard Yellow Theme).
 Put this code at the end of the `\system\theme\stockholm.css` .

 ```